 Research has identified several peptides that have drawn attention in aging-related skin studies.
 Each exhibits distinct biological activities investigated mainly in laboratory and preclinical settings:

-PTD-DBM: A synthetic peptide developed to modulate the Wnt/β-catenin signaling pathway.
-Preclinical findings associate its activity with enhanced regenerative markers and increased structural protein expression in tissue models.
+PTD‑DBM: A synthetic peptide developed to modulate the Wnt/β‑catenin signaling pathway.
+Preclinical studies show PTD‑DBM activates Wnt signaling, promotes cell migration, and increases collagen deposition and regenerative markers in tissue models.

-SNAP-8: Also known as acetyl octapeptide-3, this peptide is modeled after a segment of the SNAP-25 protein involved in neurotransmitter release.
-Laboratory and cosmetic studies suggest it may affect neuromuscular signaling, which has been linked to reduced appearance of expression lines.
+SNAP‑8 (acetyl octapeptide‑3): A peptide modeled after a segment of the SNAP‑25 protein involved in neurotransmitter release.
+Research suggests SNAP‑8 modulates SNARE complex formation and neuromuscular signaling, which has been associated with reduced appearance of expression lines in cosmetic studies.

-Most available evidence comes from laboratory and early-stage studies.
-These peptides remain research compounds, and further investigation is required to better define their roles in skin aging biology.
+Most available evidence comes from laboratory and early‑stage studies.
+While promising, further research is needed to better define the roles of these peptides in the biology of skin aging.

 Discover PTD-DBM from Peptide Works, a synthetic peptide researched for its activation of Wnt/β-catenin signaling to support fibroblast activity and structural protein synthesis.